marcin-adamczewski/kmp-mvi/README.md

 ) {

     init {
-        // onInit is called once, when the first subscriber connects to the state. onInit {
+        // onInit is called once, when the first subscriber connects to the state or effects. onInit {
             // withProgress - Shows progress at the beggining of the block and hides it when completed withProgress {
                 repository.fetchSongs()
-                    // setState - Updates state based on the current state .onSuccess { setState { copy(songs = it, error = null) }
+                    // setState - Updates state based on the current state .onSuccess { setState { copy(songs = it, error = null) } }
             }
         }
     }